-Semliki Wildlife Reserve, formerly the Toro Semliki Wildlife Reserve was among the first conservation areas to be protected in south west of Uganda gazette in 1926 mainly to protect the large numbers of antelopes that live around this area, the reserve lies on the floor of the Albertine rift valley between the Rwenzori, Kijuri escarpment and Lake Albert covering an area of 542 square kilometers.
+Semliki Wildlife Reserve, formerly Toro Semliki Wildlife Reserve was among the first conservation areas to be protected in south west of Uganda gazette in 1926 mainly to protect the large numbers of antelopes that live around this area.
+The reserve lies on the floor of the Albertine rift valley between the Rwenzori, Kijuri escarpment and Lake Albert covering an area of 542 square kilometers.

 The best time for visiting the park is during the dry seasons of December to February, June to September however the game reserve is accessible all throughout the year it’s advisable to carry rain gears, boots as Uganda’s rainfall is unpredictable it rains any time.

-The Toro Semiliki Game Reserve seems to have been swallowed by the Semliki National Park but never the less they share different environments and animal population tourist tend to end in the national park for hot springs and vegetation not forgetting that they are actually missing out on the wild life in the game reserve.
-Its located within Ntoroko and kabarole district approximately six hours drive from Kampala chatter flights can be organized in Kampala – Kajansi or Entebbe international airport.
-Accommodation is available around the park ranging from budget to luxury, Uganda wildlife authorities provide Bandas and campsites in Ntoroko.
+The Toro Semiliki Game Reserve seems to have been swallowed by the Semuliki National Park but never the less they share different environments and animal population tourist tend to end in the national park for hot springs and vegetation not forgetting that they are actually missing out on the wild life in the game reserve.
+Its located within Ntoroko and Kabarole district approximately six hours drive from Kampala chatter flights can be organized in Kampala – Kajansi or Entebbe international airport.
+Accommodation is available around the park ranging from budget to luxury.
+Uganda Wildlife Authority provides Bandas and campsites in Ntoroko.